Measuring 3D Spatial Geometric Consistency in Dynamic Video Generation: Experiments

 \textbf{Component Construct Validity.} To verify SGC aggregated components capture distinct, interpretable failure modes, we analyze their empirical correlations and responses to controlled degradations.
 A Pearson correlation matrix across the dataset reveals most sub-metrics capture independent failure modes (\cref{fig:sgc-component-analysis_a}).
 While local ($\sigma_{trans,loc}^2$) and global ($\sigma_{trans,glob}^2$) translational variances exhibit high correlation ($r \approx 0.992$), this redundancy is an intentional architectural choice.
 This specific pair performs a hierarchical diagnostic check, comparing internal structural rigidity against global scene coherence, securely anchoring the PCA-weighted aggregation.
+To further validate this aggregation strategy, a cross-validation confirming the stability and generalizability across diverse video domains is detailed in the App.~\ref{sec:val_pca}.
 Crucially, targeted synthetic perturbations verify individual SGC components directly map to their intended physical interpretations (\cref{fig:sgc-component-analysis_b}).
 Each controlled degradation explicitly isolated its corresponding metric: continuous warping exclusively inflated global pose divergence, driving global rotation variance from a baseline of 2.090 to 12.042.
 Applying the Spatial Depth Warp predictably triggered depth inconsistency, raising depth error from 0.033 to 0.083.
 Finally, simulating perspective collapse via the Squeeze perturbation induced severe cross-plane rigidity violations, causing local rotation variance to spike from 6.522 to 133.091.
 This diagnostic alignment confirms SGC is not merely a generalized error scalar but a composite of necessary components rigorously isolating and identifying specific 3D geometric failures.

+\textbf{Estimator Robustness and Reliability.} A potential concern regarding SGC is its reliance on foundational estimators like VGGT, which are primarily trained on static scenes, for dynamic video evaluation.
+To validate that SGC reliably captures intrinsic geometric failures rather than estimator artifacts, we conducted a robustness analysis replacing VGGT with state-of-the-art dynamic-scene estimators (Any4D~\cite{karhade2026any4d} and Page4D~\cite{zhou2026paged}), alongside an ablation entirely removing the VGGT global pose component.

+As shown in \cref{tab:ranking_consistency}, substituting or removing the underlying estimator preserves remarkably strong rank correlations (Spearman $\rho \ge 0.860$).
+This confirms that the severe spatial inconsistencies detected in generative models are foundational structural failures, intrinsically captured by SGC within the evaluated estimators and datasets.
+Note that nuScenes was excluded from this specific subset analysis, as current dynamic-scene estimators like Any4D struggle to produce stable reconstructions in such complex, large-scale outdoor environments.